-Welcome to the Pronunciation section of EnglishClub, where you'll find lessons and resources on the way we pronounce or say words in English, many with audio so you can listen.
+Welcome to EnglishClub Pronunciation for ESL learners, where you'll find lessons and resources on the way we say words in English, many with audio for you to listen to.

 Always remember that English is not "phonetic".
 That means that we do not always say a word the same way that we spell it.

 Click to hear each symbol and sample word.
 The symbols on this chart represent the 44 sounds used in British English speech.

 The symbols on this chart represent the 44 sounds used in British English speech.

 Pronouncing the Alphabet

 Listen to how we say the letters of the alphabet; and learn how to pronounce them correctly.

 When speaking on the telephone, it is sometimes useful to spell a word using English Phonetic Spelling.